hashicorp/terraform-provider-aws/docs/add-a-new-datasource.md

 You will need at minimum:

 - Basic Test - Tests full lifecycle (CRUD + Import) of a minimal configuration (all required fields, no optional).
-- Dissapears Test - Tests what Terraform does if a resource it is tracking can no longer be found.
+- Disappears Test - Tests what Terraform does if a resource it is tracking can no longer be found.
 - Per Attribute Tests - For each attribute a test should exists which tests that particular attribute in isolation alongside any required fields.

 #### Create documentation for the resource.